 How I track our net worth?

 I track our net worth with an Excel spreadsheet.
 It is a good exercise to go through your finance at least once a month and see how all your investments are doing.
-I also use Personal Capital to get a quick snap shot, but I think it’s best to make your own spreadsheet.
-That way, you have all the history you care to save.
+I also use Personal Capital to get a quick snapshot, but I think it’s best to make your own spreadsheet.
+That way, you have all the history.

 How does your net worth look?
-Do you think we have diversified enough?
+What do you think about diversification?